thndrbrrr/gimp-stable-boy/README.md

 ### Inpainting

 Add a layer named `Inpainting Mask` to the image (see video) and make it the top layer.
 Use a paintbrush and paint the region you want to inpaint with black on that mask layer.
+Stable Boy will automatically determine the area of the image to process.

 Stable Boy will insert any generated layers under the inpainting mask layer and hide the mask layer.
 The mask itself remains as is.